chrisseale1/bootstrap-animation-site/README.md

 # bootstrap-animation-site
 quick mockup with bootstrap to test out some animations.
-May integrate into different front-end
+May integrate into different front-end.

+Much of it learned from Brad Traversy.
+Uses ScrollReveal.